inauman/o2e/README.md

 - Secure memory handling with automatic clearing of sensitive data
 - Clean, modular architecture with separate frontend and backend components
 - Well-defined API contracts between components
+- SQLite database for persistent storage of all data

 ## Prerequisites